Finding the best tiller for your garden must take into account your plot size and type of soil.

 Sun Joe TJ603E Tiller

-The first mini tiller we’ll be taking a look at is also one of the most popular – Sun Joe TJ603E.
+The first mini tiller I’ll be taking a look at is also one of the most popular – Sun Joe TJ603E.
 Quite potent and durable for its weight, it’s one of the best products of this type made by Sun Joe.

 First things first – Sun Joe TJ603E is equipped with a 12-Amp motor that powers its 6 steel tines.
 These will cut through your small garden with ease, leaving cuts that are 8” deep and 16” wide.
 As a corded model, Sun Joe TJ603E comes accompanied by a very lengthy cable (100ft) that increases the machine’s reach.

 One particularly great thing about this lightweight tiller for gardening is that it provides the user with a good degree of control over cultivating.
 Adjustable tilling is possible thanks to the tilling depth adjustment capability, while the model’s wheel can be set into three different positions.
-There is also an instant start button, a safety switch, and the model’s upper part can be folded for easier storage.
+There is also an instant start button, and a safety switch, and the model’s upper part can be folded for easier storage.

 All in all, Sun Joe TJ603E is a potent, small rototiller that quickly pulverizes the soil, ensuring maximum aeration in the process.